National Reorganization Process: Dirty War

 The film The Official Story (1984), which won the Oscar for the Best Foreign Language Film category in 1985, addresses this situation.
 The Argentine secret service SIDE (Secretaría de Inteligencia del Estado) also cooperated with the DINA in Pinochet's Chile and other South American intelligence agencies.
-Eight South American nations supported endeavours to eradicate left-leaning terrorist groups on the continent, known as Operation Condor, a United States-backed campaign of anti-democratic and political repression and state terror.
+Eight South American nations supported endeavours to eradicate left-leaning groups on the continent, known as Operation Condor, a United States-backed campaign of anti-democratic and political repression and state terror.
 It is estimated to have caused the deaths of more than 60,000 people.
-SIDE also trained – for example in the Honduran Lepaterique base – the Nicaraguan Contras who were fighting the Sandinista government there.
+SIDE also trained—for example in the Honduran Lepaterique base—the Nicaraguan Contras who were fighting the Sandinista government there.

 The regime shut down the legislature and restricted both freedom of the press and freedom of speech, adopting severe media censorship.
-The 1978 World Cup, which Argentina hosted and won, was used as a means of propaganda and to rally its people under a nationalist pretense.
+The 1978 World Cup, which Argentina hosted and won, was used as propaganda to rally its people under a nationalist pretense.

-Corruption, a failing economy, growing public awareness of the harsh repressive measures taken by the regime, and the military defeat in the Falklands War, eroded the public image of the regime.
+Corruption, a failing economy, growing public awareness of the harsh repressive measures taken by the regime, and the military defeat in the Falklands War eroded the regime's image.
 The last de facto president, Reynaldo Bignone, was forced to call for elections by the lack of support within the Army and the steadily growing pressure of public opinion.
-On 30 October 1983, elections were held, and democracy was formally restored on 10 December with President Raúl Alfonsín being sworn into office.
+On 30 October 1983, elections were held, and democracy was formally restored on 10 December, when President Raúl Alfonsín was sworn in.

 Economic policies

 As Argentina's new de facto president, Videla faced a collapsing economy wracked by soaring inflation.
 He largely left economic policies in the hands of Minister José Alfredo Martínez de Hoz, who adopted a free trade and deregulatory economic policy.

 Martínez de Hoz took measures to restore economic growth, reversing Peronism in favour of a free market economy.
 His economic measures were moderately successful.

 He enjoyed the personal friendship of David Rockefeller, who facilitated Chase Manhattan Bank and International Monetary Fund loans of nearly US$1 billion after of his arrival.

 He eliminated all price controls and the exchange controls regime.
 The black market and shortages disappeared.

 He freed exports (removed existing prohibitions and quotas and export taxes were repealed) and imports (removed existing prohibitions, quotas, and licenses and gradually reduced import tariffs).

 During his tenure, the foreign debt increased fourfold, and disparities between the upper and lower classes became much more pronounced.
 The period ended in a tenfold devaluation and one of the worst financial crises in Argentine history.

-Viola appointed Lorenzo Sigaut as Finance Minister, and it became clear that Sigaut was looking for ways to reverse some of the economic policies of Videla's minister José Alfredo Martínez de Hoz.
-Notably, Sigaut abandoned the sliding exchange rate mechanism and devalued the peso, after boasting that "they who gamble on the dollar, will lose".
+Viola appointed Lorenzo Sigaut as Finance Minister, and it became clear that Sigaut was looking for ways to reverse some of Martínez de Hoz's policies.
+Notably, Sigaut abandoned the sliding exchange rate mechanism and devalued the peso, after boasting that "they who gamble on the dollar will lose".
 Argentines braced for a recession after the excesses of the "sweet money" years, which destabilized Viola's position.